UofSC-Fall-2022-Math-300-H01/UofSC-Fall-2022-Math-300-H01.github.io/_announcements/week-1.md

 date: 2022-08-19
 ---

-Welcome to linear algebra!
+Welcome to {{ site.tagline }}!

 To be prepared for the first class, make sure you
 - [read the syllabus]({% link syllabus.md %})
 - [reach out](mailto:ballard@math.sc.edu) with any questions.